Kathleen is a freelance writer who loves sharing hair and beauty tips.

 Short haircuts are not just for men.
 Introduced, or at least popularized in the late 50s and early 60s by model Twiggy, short hairstyles have become increasingly popular choices amongst women of all ages, races, and shapes.

-Short cuts are easy to maintain, can range from edgy to classic, and typically are flattering to a woman's facial features.
+Short cuts are easy to maintain, can range from edgy to classic, and are typically flattering to a woman's facial features.
 Whether you are looking for something simple or something dramatic, there is a short cut perfect for you!

 Younger women enjoy short cuts because they are great ways to express one's individuality, while older women enjoy short cuts for their simplicity, as well as their sleekness.
 Short haircuts have a number of benefits, are unique, highlight positive facial features, are attractive, are flattering, and require minimum daily upkeep.